vitelabs/vite-wiki/docs/api/rpc/subscribe.md

 ## subscribe_newLogsFilter
 Create a filter for polling for new logs by passing into `subscribe_getFilterChanges` as parameter

 - **Parameters**:

   * `FilterParam`
-    1. `addrRange`: `map[Address]Range` Query logs of specified account address and height.
-Multiple addresses and height range can be specified.
-At least one address should be specified.
+    1. `addrRange`: `map[Address]Range` Query logs of the specified account address with given query range.
+Addresses and height ranges are filled in a map.
+At least one address must be specified.
-    2. `topics`: `[][]Hash` Subscribed topics, see example for usage.
+    2. `topics`: `[][]Hash` Subscribed topics, see below example for usage.

 `Range`
   1. `fromHeight`: `uint64` Start height.
-0 means starting from the latest height
+0 means starting from the first block
   2. `toHeight`: `uint64` End height.
-0 means no end height
+0 means the latest block

 ```
 Topic examples：